When you obtain a quote from a conveyancing solicitor, it will show a number of additional items called disbursements.

 A number of other disbursements may also be payable, depending upon the type and location of the property, and whether additional searches are requested.
+These include:

 - Environmental search - carried out by a specialist company, this will report on any perceived environmental problems that could affect the property.
 Such searches are particularly recommended on homes near industrial areas or where industry has been carried on in the past.